gdams/website-v2-1/content/mdx-docs/about/index.md

-= About Eclipse Adoptium(R)
+---
+title: 'About Eclipse Adoptium&reg;'
-:page-authors: gdams, karianna, tellison, parkerm, lasombra, hendrikebbers, davew16, akdsco
+authors: gdams, karianna, tellison, parkerm, lasombra, hendrikebbers, davew16, akdsco
+---

 The mission of the Eclipse Adoptium Top-Level Project is to produce high-quality runtimes and associated technology for use within the Java